Plus-1000/Learn-NX-Open-and-adaptive-machining-from-egg-engraving/README.md

 <br/>

 > 2.5  Continue from the last step, we start the journal recording, create the machining operation in the same NX file, create tools and toolpath, stop the recording, and save.
->> Open it again, change the Drive Geometry with the face which's named "EXTRACT01" then run the VB codes, the toolpath will be regenerated.
+>> Open it again, change the Drive Geometry with the face which is named "EXTRACT01" then run the VB codes, the toolpath will be regenerated.
 <br/>

 <p align="center">